somersbmatthews/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 Cool so, now you can pretty do everything with Sinatra that you were doing with Express.

 # You completed the lab/homework!
 Good job!
-Make a pull request!

 ## Hungry for more?